Mircea-MMXXI/azapy/docs/RiskBased_intro.md

 * $r_f$ is the risk-free rate accessible to the investor,
 * $\rho$ is the dispersion of portfolio rate of return.

-Therefore, the portfolio that maximizes the Sharpe ratio is the portfolio with the highest expected excess rate of return (above the risk-free rate) per unit of risk.
+Therefore, the portfolio that maximizes the $\rho$-Sharpe ratio is the portfolio with the highest expected excess rate of return (above the risk-free rate) per unit of risk, $\rho$.
 This is a remarkable efficient portfolio often preferred by the investors.

 All the points between the efficient (blue line) and